redux-generator/redux-generator/README.md

 ## redux-template-generator

 Simple way for init redux code in your project.

-Includes redux-saga (optional).
+Package includes:

-This package will generated all redux flow with typescript(optional).
+- Generation all redux flow
+- Generation tests (according a [official documentation](https://redux.js.org/recipes/writing-tests))
+- Generation redux-saga code flow (optional)
+- Generation entity code for redux
+- All files can be with `.ts` or `.js` extension (`js` is default)

 ## Installation